 Schloss Herrenchiemsee should surpass the palace of Versailles and a lot of rooms are copies of the rooms in Versailles.

 There is a great hall of mirrors like the one in Versailles.
 The ceiling of the Hall of Mirrors in Herrenchiemsee show paintings of Louis XIV.

-In the center of the palace is the state bedchamber, just like the one the Sun king used to sleep in and meet his courtiers every morning and every evening.
+In the centre of the palace is the state bedchamber, just like the one the Sun king used to sleep in and meet his courtiers every morning and every evening.

 Ludwig II did not use this bedroom, he used a 'smaller' room where the blue ball on the end of his bed would lit his room.

-In fact, Ludwig only spend 10 days in the palace in September 1885.
-After his dead in 1886 it was never inhabited again.
+In fact, Ludwig only spends 10 days in the palace in September 1885.
+After his death in 1886 it was never inhabited again.

-As in Schloss Linderhof, he had a dining room with a elevator table.
-This made it posible for him to dine alone, even without having to see the servants.
+As in Schloss Linderhof, the palace has a dining room with an elevator table.
+This made it possible for Ludwig to dine alone, even without having to see the servants.
 He also had the largest chandelier of Meissen Porcelain in the world.

-Another novelty can be found at the state staircase where the roof is made of glass, which was a technical hightlight at the time and very difficult to construct.
+Another novelty can be found at the state staircase.
+The roof is made of glass, which was a technical highlight at the time and very difficult to construct.

-The palace is not an exact replica of the Versailles palace; at the latest palace there was no single toilet to be found and no other sanitation whatsoever.
+The palace is not an exact replica of the Versailles palace, it has one huge improvement.
+At Versailles Palace, there was no single toilet to be found and no other sanitation whatsoever.
 Schloss Herrenchiemsee had a central heating system and a heated bathtub.

-On the ground floor of the palace you will find the King Ludwig II Museum, were you can learn more about the live of this eccentric and lonely king.
+On the ground floor of the palace you will find the King Ludwig II Museum, where you can learn more about the life of this eccentric and lonely king.
 You can also see the original construction plans of all of Ludwig’s palaces.